catatonix/moduleXmas2017Static/README.md

+> Modification of the cheese project by the google polymer team to display custom 'snapchat filters'.
+Christmas theme: National Elf Service

 # Cheese

 Cheese app is a simple web app that lets you take a selfie and automatically places stickers on the face.